Our Lingvist review — all about the made-in-Estonia language-learning app.

 Lingvist Review in Summary: Is it worth the price?

 With respect to the Lingvist team: for language learners, as much as I enjoyed the app’s interface and the analytics, I don’t think it is worth the price or — more importantly — the time invested.
-(Lingvist no longer offers a free form.)
+(Lingvist no longer offers a free version.)

 But that’s up to you.
 If you have times when an app is very convenient, like on public transport or in bathroom breaks, then Lingvist offers a great interface and some interesting modes of learning.